 Originally designed for newly graduating Black Political Scientists, the workshop explores a range of strategies that can be used by social science & humanities educators when teaching from an alternative framework that critically analyzes the political world.

-TGOW-I offers an Independent Study Program complete w/ an on-line academic support system, and guidance for those pursuing credit for prior learning or professionals seeking continuing education credit.
+TGOW-I offers an Independent Study Program complete w/ an on-line academic support system, and guidance for those pursuing credit for prior learning or professionals seeking to enhance their knowledge via continuing education.

 Choose a weekend or week-long retreat, each w/ a minimum of 30 contact hours per series.
 TGOW-I generally utilizes the excellent resources found in regional or state park lodges and cottages, or facilities at Villa Rana in Greenwood, Jamaica.